Dragon Lady: Hollywood costuming

 Dragon Lady characters are visually defined by their emphasis on "otherness" and sexual promiscuity.
 An example of headwear for Dragon Lady costumes is the Hakka hat or other headdresses with eastern inspiration.
-For body wear, traditionally Dragon Ladies have been put in sexualized renditions of the cheongsam.
-Examples of this in The World of Susie Wong include Nancy Kwan's character in cheongsam that accentuates her hips and breasts.
+For body wear, traditionally Dragon Ladies have been put in sexualized renditions of the cheongsam or kimono.
+Examples of this in The World of Suzie Wong include Nancy Kwan's character in cheongsam that accentuates her hips and breasts.